 Starting with the exterior of the rig, here are the steps you need take:

 Level Your Rig

-Here is a helpful article from Camping World on how to level your RV: Level Your RV Right The First Time
+For more information, check out this helpful article from Camping World on how to level your RV: Level Your RV Right The First Time

 Here is a video from All About RV’s, How To Level Your RV Fast And Accurate!